- Graduate Comprehensive Examination Coordinator, Aviation

 Grand Forks ND 58202-9036

-Dr. Daniel Kwasi Adjekum has over 23 years of experience as a former Ghana Airforce squadron commander (Presidential Fleet), airline pilot and aviation safety consultant.
-He has an airline transport pilot license (ATP) and type- rated on the Britten-Norman BN-2T Islander, Fokker F-27 and Boeing 737 (300-800) series aircraft.
+Dr. Daniel Kwasi Adjekum has over 24 years of experience as a former Ghana Airforce squadron commander (Presidential Fleet), aircraft commander, and aviation safety consultant.
+He has an airline transport pilot license (ATP) and is type-rated on the Britten-Norman BN-2T Islander, Fokker F-27, and Boeing 737 (300-800) series aircraft.
 He has also flown the Aerovodochody L-29 Dolphin jet trainer and L-39 Albatross light attack jet aircraft.

 Dr. Adjekum consults extensively for the Government of Ghana on aviation matters and has been a prime consultant safety management systems implementation for the Ghana Airforce and other aviation organizations in Ghana.
 He has also worked on SMS implementation projects for Virgin Nigeria Airlines and UND Aviation.
 He has published extensively in peer-reviewed academic journals and presented at academic conferences and industry workshops both in Ghana and the US.

 Dr.Adjekum has conducted a safety assessment/audit of the Ghana Airforce Maintenance Safety Program and a post-project standards compliance and certification/acceptance requirements for a new hangar facility.
 He recently (July 2018) conducted a Human Factors Workshop for aviation personnel of the Ghana Airforce and allied civil aviation entities.
 The evidence-based training focused on strategies to minimize operational errors due to human factors and operational performance limitations.
 It is also geared at ensuring proactive safety in aviation operations.